 In Vollmann’s case, “journalistic immediacy” is a euphemism for suicide missions.
-Named by The New Yorker in 1999 as “one of the twenty best writers in America under 40,” Vollmann has achieved cult-status with legions of twenty-something readers for embracing taboo subject matter and (or in) highly dangerous situations.

-Running with the Afghan guerrilla muhajadin against Soviet invaders, smoking crack with street prostitutes, nearly freezing to death while alone for two weeks in the North Pole, losing two friends while escaping gunfire in a Bosnian war zone—Vollmann has done it all “with a disregard for personal danger that would shame Hunter S. Thompson, or Jack London, or Errol Flynn,” wrote Madison Smartt Bell in The New York Times Magazine.
-Though he denies any actual death wish, there is little Vollmann won’t try in the pursuit of authenticity.

-His literary awards include the 2005 National Book Award for Fiction for Europe Central, the PEN Center USA West Award for Fiction for the short story collection The Atlas, and the 1988 Whiting Award for his cyberpunk debut You Bright and Risen Angels: A Cartoon.
-Vollmann also won the 1989 Shiva Naipaul Memorial Award for an excerpt from Seven Dreams: A Book of North American Landscapes and was nominated for the National Book Critics Circle award for Rising Up and Rising Down and Imperial.
-His articles have appeared in The New Yorker, The New York Times Book Review, Esquire, Spin, Gear, Granta, Grand Street, and Outside Magazine.

-Vollmann is the author of several novels including The Royal Family and Butterfly Stories: A Novel.
-The critically acclaimed collection of related tales entitled Europe Central won the 2005 National Book Award for fiction.
-This “novel in stories” takes place mostly in Germany and the Soviet Union during World War II.
-Using real-life figures in fictional stories, Vollmann examines fanaticism as well as acts of resistance to Nazi and Communist totalitarianism.

-Present | In Vollmann’s case, “journalistic immediacy” is a euphemism for suicide missions.
 Named by The New Yorker in 1999 as “one of the twenty best writers in America under 40,” Vollmann has achieved cult-status with legions of young readers for embracing taboo subject matter and (or in) highly dangerous situations.

 Running with the Afghan guerrilla muhajadin against Soviet invaders, smoking crack with street prostitutes, nearly freezing to death while alone for two weeks in the North Pole, losing two friends while escaping gunfire in a Bosnian war zone—Vollmann has done it all “with a disregard for personal danger that would shame Hunter S. Thompson, or Jack London, or Errol Flynn,” wrote Madison Smartt Bell in The New York Times Magazine.
 Though he denies any actual death wish, there is little Vollmann won’t try in the pursuit of authenticity.

 His literary awards include the 2005 National Book Award for Fiction for Europe Central, the PEN Center USA West Award for Fiction for the short story collection The Atlas, and the 1988 Whiting Award for his cyberpunk debut You Bright and Risen Angels: A Cartoon.
 Vollmann also won the 1989 Shiva Naipaul Memorial Award for an excerpt from Seven Dreams: A Book of North American Landscapes and was nominated for the National Book Critics Circle award for Rising Up and Rising Down and Imperial.
 His articles have appeared in The New Yorker, The New York Times Book Review, Esquire, Spin, Gear, Granta, Grand Street, and Outside Magazine.

 Vollmann is the author of several novels including The Royal Family and Butterfly Stories: A Novel.
 The critically acclaimed collection of related tales entitled Europe Central won the 2005 National Book Award for fiction.
 This “novel in stories” takes place mostly in Germany and the Soviet Union during World War II.
 Using real-life figures in fictional stories, Vollmann examines fanaticism as well as acts of resistance to Nazi and Communist totalitarianism.